mtorabirad/PricePrediction/README.md

 #### Feature selection

 For all the trained models, features selection is performed using scikit learn's Recursive Feature Elimination (RFE) class.
-RFE fits a given model and then removes the least important feature.
+RFE first fits a given model using all the features and then removes the least important one.
 It then continues this process until the user-specified number of features, n_f, is reached.
 Each model is trained using different values of n_f to determine the minimum value at which the model reaches it maximum performance.

 #### Hyper-parameter tunning
 The hyper-parameters of the tree-based models are tunned using scikit learn's GridSearchCV.
 The class takes a model, a hyper-parameter grid, and a cross-validation strategy (for example, K-fold).
 It then splits the data into K-folds and, for each point in the grid, calculates the test score for every split.
 The point that has the highest average test score (i.e., test score averaged over all the splits) determines the values of the tunned hyper-parameters.
 GridSearchCV was used instead of RandomizedSearchCV because I noticed that the number of hyper-parameters that had any noticeable impact on the performance is relatively low so performing an exhaustive search was still possible.